-DISCIPLE II: INTO THE WORD INTO THE WORLD is the second study in the four-phase DISCIPLE program and is prepared for those who are graduates of DISCIPLE I: BECOMING DISCIPLES THROUGH BIBLE STUDY.
-This study proclaims the transforming power of Scripture while teaching Bible study skills that take participants deeper into the Scripture.
+"Into the Word Into the World" proclaims the transforming power of Scripture while teaching Bible study skills that take participants deeper into the Scripture.
 The importance of keeping Bible study related to witness is reinforced while participants are encouraged to practice spiritual disciplines arising out of Scripture for the purpose of changing habits and transforming lives.
 The study also emphasizes the rhythm of coming to God and going for God, of being in the Word and in the world individually and corporately.
 This study understands the growing Christian as under discipline in community and in ministry to the world.
-DISCIPLE II: INTO THE WORD INTO THE WORLD approaches all experiences of life as opportunities for faithful witness and service.
+This study approaches all experiences of life as opportunities for faithful witness and service.

 "Remember Who You Are" studies the connection between memory and identity as the people of God.
 The word You in the title is meant to be heard both in its singular form (the individual) and its plural form (the community).
 We are a community of memory.
 Participants in this 32-week study will read the Major and Minor Old Testament Prophets, with the exception of Daniel, and will read the 13 letters traditionally attributed to Paul.
 To establish the historical context in which the prophets spoke for God, daily reading assignments draw also on the books of Deuteronomy through Chronicles.